NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

         Once the QSPI update is scheduled, reboot your Jetson Orin Nano Developer Kit.

-    2. Observe update
+    2. Observe the update

-        You can observe the QSPI update during the boot up process.
+        You can observe the QSPI update during the boot-up process.

     3. Power off

         Once the update is done, it reboots and tries to boot, however it will get stuck **UNLESS you change the SD card to JetPack 6.x one**.

-        Therefore you should just power off the developer kit simply by disconnecting the DC power supply.
+        Therefore, you should power off the developer kit simply by disconnecting the DC power supply.

         !!! danger "Attention"